 A. Registration information; fee(1) Every owner of a multiple dwelling shall be required to file with the Township Clerk (and to furnish a copy to the Rent Regulation Officer) a statement showing the amount of rentals charged for each rental unit as of June 1, 2020, and as of June 1 in each succeeding year referred to in this chapter as rent rolls.
 Such statement shall be filed by July 1 in each year, except that the initial rental statement shall be filed within 30 days of the effective date of the adoption of this chapter or any amendment to this chapter.
 Each statement shall remain on file with the Township Clerk as a matter of public record in accordance with state-mandated retention policies.
 The annual statement shall be filed on the approved form provided by the Clerk, which may also be available on-line, and all information shall be completed.
-In the event an owner fails to file the completed rent statement within 15 days of receiving written notice sent by the Clerk via certified mail, return receipt requested, notifying the owner of its failure to file, the owner shall be prohibited from increasing any dwelling unit rental until a valid registration statement is on file.
+In the event an owner fails to file the completed rent statement within 15 days of receiving written notice sent by the Clerk via certified mail, return receipt requested, notifying the owner of its failure to file, the owner shall be prohibited from increasing any dwelling unit rental for a period of 12 months and continue to be prohibited from increasing any dwelling unit rental until a valid registration statement is on file.

-- (2) In those instances where the tenant of a rental dwelling unit in a condominium or cooperative is subject to this chapter, the owner of the dwelling unit must similarly file a statement showing the rental charged for that dwelling unit. - B. Registration Statement contents.
+(2) In those instances where the tenant of a rental dwelling unit in a condominium or cooperative is subject to this chapter, the owner of the dwelling unit must similarly file a statement showing the rental charged for that dwelling unit.

+B. Registration Statement - contents.